 Over the years, specific residency programs have been introduced to serve international and emerging artists.
 Choreographers and performers have arrived in Lewiston from Africa, Portugal, Cuba, Mexico, Japan, Indonesia, Cambodia, and a host of other countries.
 The Festival served as a key host site for the Triangle Arts Project (1997), a collaborative program of the Asian Cultural Council, the New England Foundation for the Arts, and the Saison Foundation, dedicated to cultural exchange among Japan, the U.S. and Indonesia.
 More recently the Festival, as a founding member of The Africa Contemporary Arts Consortium, has been hosting artists from across the African continent.

 Life In The Body

-The Bates Dance Festival's ongoing evolution in accordance with its founding values has earned the program a distinguished and growing reputation.
+The Bates Dance Festival's ongoing evolution in accordance with its founding values has earned the program a distinguished reputation.
 Over the years, annual traditions such as the Moving in the Moment and Musicians' Concert have held strong, as other innovative programs such as the Youth Arts Program begun in 1993 have celebrated their own milestones.
 The Festival's public events, always well-attended, have expanded into a six-week series of concerts, lectures, and exhibits, bringing an unusual spectrum of contemporary and international works to Maine audiences.

 Youth Arts student in class - photo by Arthur Fink